nhogan411/teamtreehouse/RailsDevelopmentNotes.md

 grocery_list = ["milk", "eggs", 1, 2, 3]
 ```

-An array of just strings can be built without the quotation marksusing the %w notation
+An array of just strings can be built without the quotation marksusing the `%w` notation

 ```
 grocery_list = %w(milk ggs bread)
 ```

-Interpolating variables into an array can be done with %W, note the capital 'W'
+Interpolating variables into an array can be done with `%W`, note the capital 'W'
 ```
 item = "milk"
 grocery_list = %W(#{item} eggs bread)